-To this point, we have been setting up the deduction of the pure concepts of the understanding, describing the role of the concepts, without proving either their subjective or objective validity.
+To this point, we have been setting up the deduction of the pure concepts of the understanding, describing the role of the concepts, without discussing Kant's argument for their subjective and objective validity.
 Now, we have reached the deduction.